mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/How-Tos/Wordpress/index.md

 ![MAMP](/en/MAMP-Windows/How-Tos/Wordpress/WordpressWizard.png)

 Finish the Wordpress installation process.
+The "admin" is your Wordpress administrator.
+You can use a different username for the administrator.

 ![MAMP](/en/MAMP-Windows/How-Tos/Wordpress/WordpressWizard2.png)